-And they can do far more besides such as chopping, grinding, and emulsifying to help you prepare foods for dinnertime.
+And they can do far more besides, such as chopping, grinding, and emulsifying, to help you prepare foods for dinnertime.

 As this one is professional grade and strong enough to be used in commercial kitchens, and it's huge so can handle large batches when they're cooking for many people.

-14. Breville Immersion Hand Blender
+14. An Immersion Hand Blender For Soups And Smoothies

 As the time it takes to clean them out after almost makes it not worth the effort.

-So, for small tasks such as making a bowl of guacamole or whipped cream it is much easier to use an immersion hand blender.
+So for small tasks such as making a bowl of guacamole or whipped cream, it is much easier to use an immersion hand blender.

 As these are much smaller, lighter and easier to clean.

-And they're great when making soups too as you can blitz up the vegetables in the post while the soup is cooking, giving you more control over the texture and consistency of your soup.
+And they're great when making soups too, as you can blitz up the vegetables in the pot while the soup is cooking, giving you more control over the texture and consistency of your soup.